auth0/docs/articles/extensions/gitlab-deploy.md

 Once you have set up the webhook in GitLab using the provided information, you are ready to start committing to your repository.

+Your repository should have a predefined structure:
+- Rules are expected to be found under `rules` directory.
+- Database connections are expected to be found under `database-connections` directory.
+- Hosted pages are expected to be found under `pages` directory.

-With each commit you push to your configured GitLab repository, the webhook will call the extension to initiate a deployment if changes were made to the `rules` and/or the `database-connection` folders.
+With each commit you push to your configured GitLab repository, the webhook will call the extension to initiate a deployment if changes were made to these predefined directories.

-The **Deploy** button on the **Deployments** tab of the extension allows you to manually deploy the Rules and Database Connection scripts that you already have in your GitLab repository.
+The **Deploy** button on the **Deployments** tab of the extension allows you to manually deploy the Rules, Pages and Database Connection scripts that you already have in your GitLab repository.
 This is useful if your repository already contains items that you want to deploy once you have set up the extension or if you have accidentally deleted some scripts in Auth0 and need to redeploy the latest version of your repository.

 ::: panel-warning Full Deployment
-To maintain a consistent state, the extension will always do a full deployment of the contents of these folders.
-Any rules or database connection scripts that exist in Auth0 but not in your GitHub repository will be **deleted**.
+To maintain a consistent state, the extension will always do a full deployment of the contents of these folders. **Any rules, pages or database connection scripts that exist in Auth0 but not in your GitHub repository will be deleted**.
 :::

 ### Deploy Database Connection Scripts